chaconlab/IMOD/TUTORIAL.md

 </tr>
 </tbody>
 </table>
-On the left model only Cα atoms (yellow) are considered.
-On the right, the 3BB2R model (right) have five atoms per residue: three representing the backbone (N, Cα and carbonylic C, in blue, yellow and cyan, respectively), and two representing the side chains (Cβ and a pseudo-atom placed on the center of mass of the remaining side chain, in cyan and red, respectively).
+On the left model, only Cα atoms (yellow) are considered.
+On the right, the 3BB2R model (right) has five atoms per residue: three representing the backbone (N, Cα and carbonylic C, in blue, yellow and cyan, respectively), and two representing the side chains (Cβ and a pseudo-atom placed on the center of mass of the remaining side chain, in cyan and red, respectively).
 At this moment, only the Full-atom representation is available for <b>nucleic acids</b>:</div>

 <table class="text" style="width: 480px;" border="0" cellspacing="4" cellpadding="2">